816 pp., 8 x 9 in, 35 b&w illus., 92 figures, 43 tables

 This book introduces students to the growing research field of health economics.
-Rather than offer details about health systems without providing a theoretical context, Health Economics combines economic concepts with empirical evidence to enhance readers' economic understanding of how health care institutions and markets function.
-The theoretical and empirical approaches draw heavily on the general field of applied microeconomics, but the text moves from the individual and firm level to the market level to a macroeconomic view of the role of health and health care within the economy as a whole.
-The book takes a global perspective, with description and analysis of institutional features of health sectors in countries around the world.
+Rather than offer details about health systems around the world without providing a theoretical context, Health Economics combines economic concepts with empirical evidence to enhance readers' economic understanding of how health care institutions and markets function.
+It views the subject in both microeconomic and macroeconomic terms, moving from the individual and firm level to the market level to a macroeconomic view of the role of health and health care within the economy as a whole.

-Thomas McGuire, Professor of Health Economics, Department of Health Care Policy, Harvard Medical School
+Thomas McGuire, Department of Health Care Policy, Harvard Medical School

 This comprehensive book covers virtually every aspect of health economics.
 The book can be used in a highly successful manner in courses for undergraduate economics majors and minors, as well in those for undergraduates and graduate students with little background in the discipline.
 Moreover, given its wide-ranging discussions of practically all of the recent literature, it is a key supplementary text for graduate courses in health economics.
 Bravo for this tour de force of the field!